-Many different kinds of voters can benefit from the opportunity to practice voting or mark their choices before arriving at a polling place.
+Voter education benefits voters by providing them the opportunity to learn more about different voting options (such as absentee ballots), in addition to giving them the chance to practice voting or marking choices before arriving at a polling place.
 At-risk voters (such as those with cognitive disabilities or those who require assistive technology) often have difficulty relearning voting systems every few years and would benefit from voter education programs that make it easier to practice on real voting systems.
 Voter education can also reduce the anxiety of first time voters or even encourage potential voters, familiarizing them with the voting process before their first experience in a polling place.